agda/agda/doc/user-manual/language/reflection.lagda.rst

    ``-v tc.unquote.def:10`` (for definition bodies).
 This will cause the generated code to be printed on stdout when running from the command line or in the debug buffer when loading from an editor.
-   Unless other verbosity flags, these two are available even if Agda has been built without :option:`debug` facilities enabled.
+   Unlike other verbosity flags, these two are available even if Agda has been built without :option:`debug` facilities enabled.

 System Calls
 ~~~~~~~~~~~~